 True crime fanatics have been awaiting the first trailer for Extremely Wicked, Shockingly Evil and Vile for months.
 The film, which stars Zac Efron, follows the rise and fall of notorious American serial killer Ted Bundy, specifically focusing on the longterm romantic relationship he had with Elizabeth Kloepfer (played by Lily Collins).
 The relationship has served as a point of fascination to many for decades—specifically because Bundy murdered over 30 innocent women while Kloepfer remained completely unaware.

-The trailer for the film finally dropped on January 25th.
+The first trailer for the film dropped on January 25th.

-However, many viewers have noted that something seems distinctly off about the tone of the preview.
-Mainly, it appears to treat its subject matter—a man who ruined countless lives—as a charming anti-hero.
-Even the music feels far too light for the seriousness of the subject matter.
+Many viewers noted that something felt distinctly off about the tone of the preview.
+They argued it appeared to treat its subject matter—a man who ruined countless lives—as a charming anti-hero.
+Even the music felt far too light for the seriousness of the subject matter.

-One commenter on YouTube wrote, “It’s so sick to see that Hollywood is actually romanticizing a serial rapist/killer. seriously !!!!!”
+One commenter on YouTube wrote, “It’s so sick to see that Hollywood is actually romanticizing a serial rapist/killer.”